 - Ella Fitzgerald Sings the George and Ira Gershwin Song Book (1959)

 - Covered Up: Invoked by no less than Ira Gershwin, who said, "I never knew how good our songs were until I heard Ella Fitzgerald sing them."

 - Crossover: Her many albums with Louis Armstrong.

-- Glass-Shattering Sound: Appeared in one of Memorex's "Is it real or Memorex?"
-TV commercials, in which her voice breaks a wine glass when she hits a high note... and then replaying the recording of her singing also causes glass to shatter.
+- Glass-Shattering Sound: In the '70s she appeared in a well-known "Is it live or is it Memorex?"
+TV commercial, in which her voice breaks a wine glass when she hits a high note... and then replaying the tape recording of her singing also causes a glass to shatter.